froont/demo-project/README.md

 # Froont demo project
 This is example of a webpage exported from [Froont](https://froont.com)

+## Preview:
+You can see how the exported page would look on your server right here (in GitHub pages): https://froont.github.io/demo-project/

 ## Webpage content:

 - `/css` folder contains css files for the page